Nigeria’s Peter Odemwingie retires from football | Goal.com

 Peter Odemwingie closes UEFA’s Equal Game conference by announcing his retirement from professional football, signalling his interest in coaching & joking that he’s available if Roberto Martinez needs another former striker-turned-assistant pic.twitter.com/gIz9yevY9Y— Liam Twomey (@liam_twomey) April 3, 2019

-On his next move, he continued: "The next chapter is slowly building up to a coaching career and hopefully I will be coaching in the Premier League one day.”
+The attacker also shed light on his next move in the game: "The next chapter is slowly building up to a coaching career," he continued, "and hopefully I will be coaching in the Premier League one day.”

-The 37-year-old started professionally with Nigerian outfit Bendel Insurance before moving to Belgium in 2004 to team up with La Louviere.
+The 37-year-old began his career with Nigerian outfit Bendel Insurance before moving to Belgium in 2004 to team up with La Louviere.

-Successful stints in France and Russia with Lille and Lokomotiv Moscow respectively followed before the Uzbekistan-born dynamic forward caught the eyes of suitors from the English Premier League.
+Successful stints in France and Russia, with Lille and Lokomotiv Moscow respectively, followed, before the dynamic Uzbekistan-born forward caught the eye of Premier League suitors.

-In 2010, he joined West Bromwich Albion, where he scored 30 goals in 87 top-flight appearances and made laudable impacts which got him the Player of the Month accolade thrice [September 2010, April 2011 and February 2012].
+In 2010, he joined West Bromwich Albion, where he scored 30 goals in 87 top flight appearances and won three Player of the Month accolade (September 2010, April 2011 and February 2012).

-On the back of an infamous 2013 deadline day transfer saga between himself, Queens Park Rangers and West Brom, he went on to don the colours of Cardiff City, Stoke City and Rotherham United before leaving England for the Indonesian top-flight side Madura FC in 2017.
+On the back of an infamous 2013 transfer deadline-day fiasco, where he turned up at Queens Park Rangers attempting to engineer a move, Odemwingie left the Baggies under a cloud and went on to don the colours of Cardiff City, Stoke City and Rotherham United before leaving English football for Indonesian top flight side Madura FC in 2017.

-On the international scene, Odemwingie - whose mother is Russian - chose to represent Nigeria [his father's country] and made his debut on May 4, 2002, coming on as a substitute in a 3-0 victory over Kenya.
+Internationally, Odemwingie - whose mother is Russian - chose to represent Nigeria (his father's country) and made his debut on May 4, 2002, coming on as a substitute in a 3-0 victory over Kenya.

-He represented the Super Eagles at four African Cup of Nations editions [2004, 2006, 2008 & as captain in 2010].
-In 2008, he was named as an overage player as the Dream Team V secured the Silver medal at the Beijing Olympics.
+He represented the Super Eagles at four African Cup of Nations editions (2004, 2006, 2008 and as captain in 2010), and in 2008 was named as an overage player as the Dream Team V secured the silver medal at the Beijing Olympics.

 Odemwingie also played at the 2010 and 2014 World